AllisonBolen/LinearAlgebra/Assessments/Assessment3/A3InClassQ1.md

 dl * 0 >= -20
 dl * 0 >= -20
 dl >= -5
 Where dl is the change in land.
 Though I am not entirely sure how to interpret this result.
-You cant buy any more land without changing the basis.
+You cant buy anymore land without changing the basis.
 E. Look again at part 5c.
 If John and Jane have 10 extra workers, how much of their land should they plant with corn versus wheat?
+You can find the new final RHS by taking the current RHS and the column for labor and replacing deltaLabor with 10:
+20 +  deltaLabor * 1/2
+20 +  deltaLabor * -1/4
+5 +  deltaLabor * -1/4
+Then:
+20 +  10 * 1/2
+20 +  10 * -1/4
+5 +  10 * -1/4
+=
+20 +  10 * 1/2
+20 +  10 * -1/4
+5 +  10 * -1/4
+=
+25
+17.5
+2.5
+Where they would want to plant 25 acres of wheat and 17.5 acres of corn and have 2.5 acres of land left over, with a new optimum at 10250$.
 #Question 6
 A. Neither , you have interior points and border points
 B. Interior, all points are in the interior of the feasible region